 Marian Wright Edelman

-Our Mission is to organize Parents for better outcomes by enriching them thru support, information and education.
+to organize Parents for better outcomes by enriching them through support, information and education.
 We are dedicated to parents: to involve their families, to anticipate their challenges and help them to take advantage of opportunities to guarantee a successful student.
 We are dedicated to the Parent's development of leadership skills, knowledge and responsibility.

 a grandmother who was referred by someone from the district.
 She has become a presence in my life.
 Her Grandson is highly influenced by peers.
 He is a smart young man but as we know it is not cool to be smart.
 In analyzing this he was being labeled.
 Grandmother volunteered already but principal and teachers did not like her being there.
 She was labeled as the trouble maker.
 I got a call from her one day telling me that the teacher of her child's classroom locked the door when she saw her coming.
 The principal would not give her the time of day when she tried to complain.
 This little boy has been suspended and gets referrals all the time.
 It is early enough where we can track him.
 Grandmother has since joined the PTA and the site Council.
 Last report this year; he is doing better because of a new teacher who cares.
 The principal still the same.
 His record still the same!
 I can go on with many more stories? we have been overloaded with statistics.
 Now lets get overloaded with the case studies.